 For my DC pals: here’s the best listing of Washington-area ethnic restaurants I’ve ever laid eyes upon.
 Who knew there was an Ecuadorian joint in Merrifield?
 (Or actually, who knew there was a place near DC called Merrifield?)

 An alarm clock that really makes you get out of bed.
 Exceptional.
 (Almost as cool as the banana guard.)

 I give you this: Cell phones for dogs.

-“In the graduation-speech approach, you decide where you want to be in twenty years, and then ask: what should I do now to get there?
+…really need to be told when they graduate: “In the graduation-speech approach, you decide where you want to be in twenty years, and then ask: what should I do now to get there?
 I propose instead that you don’t commit to anything in the future, but just look at the options available now, and choose […]

 Here’re some fabulous images of travelers in various Thai backpacker ghettos.

 I have no idea why, but the Web is teeming with personal productivity stuff these days.
 In addition to the ubiquitous 43 Folders, here’s a sampling of what I’ve come across just in the last 5 mintues: —Ta-da Lists (Web-based to-do lists) —“Getting Back To Work: A Personal Productivity Toolkit” —“Get Back to Work” (an […]

 Miami Herald: “QUITO, Ecuador – President Lucio Gutierrez seems in recent weeks to have learned an old Ecuadoran proverb – en desquite, no hay venganza.
 Loosely translated: turnabout is fair play.…“Gutierrez is better off now than when he took power,” said Adrian Bonilla, Ecuador director of FLACSO, a Latin America-wide program for social sciences studies. […]